 Menu pricing is the engine behind your company's success, as sales are your restaurant's sole source of revenue.
 Pricing for food directly impacts how much money you have for literally everything in your business, including equipment, utilities, employees, furniture, ingredients, and more.
 With that in mind, determining your menu prices involves a careful consideration of markup, profit margins, food costs, and menu psychology.
-Once you've determined your prices, you can use our free menu maker to create a template for your business.
+Once you've determined your prices, you can use our menu design guide to create the best menu for your business.
 Keep reading to learn more about how to effectively price your menu for maximized profits.

 How Does Menu Pricing Influence Gross Profit Margins?

 Simply put, the gross profit margin percentage refers to the money you have left over after covering your business expenses.
 To maintain healthy profit margins, you'll want to divide each dollar you make into three main areas: food and beverages, salaries, and wages, and occupancy costs like rent, insurance, and taxes.
 This roughly breaks down to 30% food and beverage costs, 30% labor costs, and 20% occupancy costs, which leaves 20% pure profit.

 Follow these easy steps to calculate your gross profit margins on a particular dish:

 1. Subtract the unit cost (ingredients + overhead) from the menu price.

 2. Then, divide the resulting number by the menu price.
 This is your gross profit margin percentage.

 Example: Say that the menu cost of fish and chips is $16, while the unit cost is $10.
 So, you'd subtract $10 from $16, which is $6.
 Then, you'd divide $6 by $16, which is a gross profit margin of 37.5%.